Updated: May 4, 2026

 Technical requirements (special equipment, lighting setups)

-Several affordable apps and software options exist for creating storyboards, including Shot Designer, Boords, and StudioBinder, though even a simple PowerPoint or Google Slides document can work effectively.
+Some affordable apps and software options exist for creating storyboards, including Shot Designer, Boords, and StudioBinder, but even a simple PowerPoint or Google Slides document can work too.

 2. Scout and Secure Locations

-Your shooting locations dramatically impact the look, feel, and production value of your video:
+Your shooting locations heavily impact the look, feel, and production value of your video.

 Location scouting considerations:

-Visual alignment with your concept and song's mood
+Visual alignment with your concept and the song's mood

 Available natural lighting throughout your planned shooting time